ysmood/junit/readme.md

 # FAQ

-- IE6?

-  > If you use webpack, you may need an `Object.defineProperty` polyfill to bundle your tests.
-  > You may also need to install a `reporter` designed for old browser, they don't support `console.log`.

-- No ES7?
+- I don't want to use `async-await`.

-  > Replace all the await expresses with standard promise ones is enough.
+  > No problem.
+Just replace all the await expresses with standard promise ones is enough.

 # CLI